 *Disclaimer: Not declaring income or hiding assets from legal proceedings, in most cases, a federal offense.
 This website in no way endorses tax evasion or money laundering.
 Do your own research and seek competent legal advice.
 This information is for information and entertainment purposes only.

-Secured pre-paid anonymous offshore credit cards, like the Sovereign Gold Card are a good bet, especially given that they cards allow you to load and withdraw quite a lot of money on them.
+Secured pre-paid anonymous offshore credit cards are a good bet, especially given that they cards allow you to load and withdraw quite a lot of money on them.
 The fees are a tad high, sure, but its well worth it for the privacy they afford.
 You can get either a Mastercard or Visa and load quite a bit on them and then go on world tour, spending your own cash or getting ATM withdrawals with no paper trail.

 Traveling With Large Sums of Money